Flourish: Where Learning is a Joy

 Learn By Doing

-Students work on real challenges.
-Designing apps, starting businesses, or solving community problems.
+Students work on real problems.
+Designing apps, researching local communities, building playgrounds.
 Learning that connects to their world.

 Belonging Matters